net-daemon/docs/docs/user/started/installation.md

 You can deploy your NetDaemon apps in several ways:

-- As a Home Assistant add-on
+- Using the NetDaemon Home Assistant add-on
 - Using the NetDaemon Docker container
-- Custom deployment using the template
+- Custom deployment (will not be covered here)

-## Deploying as a Home Assistant add-on
+## Deploying NetDAemon using the Home Assistant add-on

 Once added to Home Assistant,
 select one of the V5 versions.